 How long will the course take me to complete?

-As with anything worthwhile, this childcare course requires you to dedicate some of your time to it.
-This can be up to 12 months, but afterwards you’ll have the fantastic feeling of becoming a professionally recognised Early Years Educator and set yourself up for a long and rewarding career.
+As with anything worthwhile, this course requires you to dedicate some of your time to it.
+This will be up to 18 months in total if you are working full-time – and up to 33 months if you are working part-time.
+But remember, afterwards, you’ll have the fantastic feeling of becoming a professionally recognised early years educator and set yourself up for a rewarding career.

 You will be assigned your own tutor to support you throughout your qualification, however you will be required to do some independent learning.